-Appointments and follow-ups can now be done on your phone.
+Appointments and follow-ups can now be made on your phone.
 It would be easier to deal with health issues via phone.
 It serves sick individuals from far places who cannot afford extra fees to get well.

 Managing the patient’s health status will go through.
 Communication between parties will continue, no matter the distance.
 All data stays between the concerned parties, with no leak problems.

 This benefits mild cases, but critical cases need on-site supervision upon healing.
-It might help on the days of recovery though.
+It might help on the days of recovery, though.

 2. Improves Patient Care

 Safety is the priority of healthcare services.
 Friendly tools are now managed by technology.
 This results in more efficient services, with safety in mind.
 Barcode scanners can take place via apps, thus ensuring safety.
 The real-time tracking of patient’s information also happens.
-It includes checking vital signs and medical histories of the patient.
+It includes checking the vital signs and medical histories of the patient.

 3. Convenient Health Monitoring

 Physicians can rest longer.
 The mobile apps will do other routine tasks.
 This includes telling the patient its diet and medication.
-The app will manage the log record, with direction.
+The app will manage the log record with direction.

 The technology also favors privacy on patient care through electronic health records.